alivesay/catbox-crypto/README.md

 ### Options

-- `options` - a object with the following keys:
+- `options` - an object with the following keys:
   - `algorithm` - cipher algorithm to use
     - Default: `'aes-128-cbc'`
     - see `$ openssl list-public-key-algorithms` for list of supported algorithms